bridge5/react-examination/README.md

 # react-examination

-Building an User friendly interface with React.js, Redux/Mobx and LESS/SCSS.
+Building a user friendly interface with React.js, Redux/Mobx and LESS/SCSS.

 ## Usage